bruderol/project-automation/docs/References.md

 To package our app with other needed infrastructure for deployments, we use docker in the exercises for containerization of our deployments.

-* TODO: add some docs
+* will follow soon ...